UnitedEffects/ueauth/README.md

 * invites

 ## vNext Roadmap

-* Create social login setup via API for Google, Twitter and GitHub
 * Bulk user creation and notifications and/or invites
-* Integrate plugins for Permissions and MFA
 * Native AWS SES integration as an optional notifications config
 * Allow custom notification url per group instead of only global one
-* Investigate securing db or hashing client secrets
-* Define custom jwks key configuration rather than using default for AuthGroups
-* Create Account Validation and default to false until complete
-* Move remaining OIDC configurations to authGroup
-* Global logout features